 - Speech Recognition

 - Deep Learning for NLP

 Teaching and learning methods

-Bi-weekly laboratories will be hands-on drop-in sessions for trying out new systems or techniques (with set tasks, known answers).
-These will be also used for preparation for course work, surgeries to provide feedback on coursework, and as an opportunity to ask questions about the set tasks with more open ended/specific discussions and feedback.
+Weekly laboratories will be individual and group hands-on sessions for trying out new systems or techniques (with set tasks, known answers) and will be also used for preparation for course work.
+These will be used as surgeries to provide feedback on coursework and as an opportunity to ask questions about the set tasks with more open ended/specific discussions and feedback.

 |Written assignment (inc essay)||50%|

 There will be both face-to-face feedback provided in workshops and tutorial and lab sessions, and written feedback provided through Blackboard discussion forum.

 |Practical classes & workshops||11|